 New cultivars have been added to the collection each year, with the collection now totalling some 350 cultivars.

-One of the best snowdrop Gardens to visit in the UK - Editor.
+One of the best snowdrop displays to visit in England - Editor.

 Arboretum - Garden open at other times for private group guided tours - please see website for details

 - Street: Colesbourne Park

 - Telephone: 01242 870264

 HOTELS AND PLACES TO STAY NEAR TO GARDEN

 If you want to take a break near Colesbourne Park Snowdrops , why not stay in one of our recommended hotels.
 Each hotel has genuine guest reviews enabling you to book from anywhere in the world in total confidence.
 Not only do we feature hotels near the garden, we also feature hotels worldwide and at all major airports.
 Special prices up to 70% off standard rates as well as hundreds of exclusive deals.
 Look now - click here.